 From its initial days in the lexicon of the United States, Cape Canaveral, NASA, and the space program has been adding to the modern view of history, by making much of its own.
-From the time Buck Rogers strapped himself to a movie rocket and blasted into space, the world has been fascinated with what was out beyond the stars.
+From the time Buck Rogers strapped himself to a movie rocket and blasted into space to today's version designed by Elon Musk, the world has been fascinated with what was out beyond the stars.
 As the cold war moved through its inevitable phase of increased munitions and accomplishments, it was natural that it would lead to a space race as well.
 Cape Canaveral witnessed its first launch on July 24, 1950 with the Bumper mission.

 But it was the Soviet Union that made the initial giant leaps in space exploration when it launched Sputnik 1 on October 4, 1957, the first satellite to circle earth, then followed that with the first man to do the same on April 12, 1961.
 With these two advances, the mission of the United States and NASA was known.
 It must beat the Russians to other firsts; to put a man on the moon, to find out more about the movements in the sky, to gain an advantage in the use of space for military purposes and defense, and how to harness it better than their counterpart in Moscow.
 It was at Cape Canaveral that this history would take place, from its triumphs to its tragedies, from Mercury through the Space Shuttle, from missions to the moon and Mars, and into the future.
 The astronaut program would launch with what would become famous names: Alan B. Sheppard, Jr., John Glenn.